Caleb Farley: Professional career

-Farley was considered a very risky prospect for the upcoming NFL Draft due to concerns over his multiple injuries and recent back problems.
-As a result, his draft stock fell and he was regarded as a high risk-high reward player.
+Farley was considered a very risky prospect for the upcoming NFL draft due to concerns over his multiple injuries and recent back problems.
+As a result, his draft stock fell and he was regarded as a high risk, high reward prospect.

+Tennessee Titans

-Farley was drafted by the Tennessee Titans with the 22nd overall pick in the 2021 NFL Draft.
+Farley was selected by the Tennessee Titans with the 22nd overall pick in the 2021 NFL draft.
 On May 13, 2021, the Titans signed Farley to a fully guaranteed four-year, $13.945 million contract.
 Heading into training camp, Farley was placed on the non-football injury list on July 24, 2021.
 He passed a physical and was activated off the non-football injury list on August 2, 2021, playing in his first practice the same day.

 In Week 6, Farley suffered a torn ACL and was placed on season-ending injured reserve on October 19, 2021.

 Farley entered the 2022 season as a backup cornerback for the Titans.
 He played in nine games before suffering a herniated disk in his back in Week 10.
 He was placed on injured reserve on November 15, 2022.
+On December 8, the Titans announced that Farley would miss the remainder of the season, after undergoing a microdiscectomy on his back.

+Farley began the 2023 season on the reserve/physically unable to perform list.

+On May 2, 2024, the Titans declined the fifth-year option on Farley's contract, making him a free agent after the 2024 season.
+Farley was released on August 27, 2024.

+Carolina Panthers

+On October 2, 2024, Farley was signed to the Carolina Panthers practice squad.
+He made his debut with the Panthers on October 27 against the Denver Broncos.
+He was signed to the active roster on November 18.

+Personal life

+On August 22, 2023, Farley's home in Mooresville, North Carolina, was leveled in an explosion, killing his father Robert Farley and injuring another man.

+Farley holds a youth football camp in his hometown of Maiden, working to help aspiring football players.